-- Establish of a minimum 6m grass margin along arable field boundaries - Existing margins established in expired stewardship schemes may be included - Grass margins can also be placed in-field, depending on the topography - Grass seed labels and receipts should be kept for the duration of the agreement - Soil cultivation cannot be carried out once the margin is established - Pesticides, fertiliser or lime cannot be applied to the grass margin - Grazing is not permitted on the grass margin - Margins must not be used as access ways for machinery or stock - Fertiliser may be used for crop establishment only
+- Establish of a minimum 6m grass margin along arable field boundaries - Existing margins established in expired stewardship schemes may be included - Grass margins can also be placed in-field, depending on the topography - Grass seed labels and receipts should be kept for the duration of the agreement - Soil cultivation cannot be carried out once the margin is established - Pesticides, fertiliser or lime cannot be applied to the grass margin - Grazing is not permitted on the grass margin - Margins may be used for intermittent access and turning, providing a healthy sward is maintained. - Fertiliser may be used for crop establishment only

-- The margin may be topped annually and should be maintained in order to preserve a healthy sward - Any buffer zone created for Ecological focus Area (EFA, CAP greening criteria) cannot be claimed under STEPS.
+- The margin may be mowed and baled or topped annually, ideally after 15th July and should be maintained in order to preserve a healthy sward - Any buffer zone created for Ecological focus Area (EFA, CAP greening criteria) cannot be claimed under STEPS.
 EFA is a regulatory requirement which cannot be funded by STEPS.

-For guidance to the Basic Payment Scheme, go online and search for: BPS 2019. (gov.uk/guidance/bps-2019)
+For guidance to the Basic Payment Scheme, go online and search for: BPS 2020. (gov.uk/government/ publications/basic-payment-schemerules-for-2020)